76sivav/loan-management-tkinder/README.md

  ****
  modify below to your MySQL connection in 'tkdatabase.py' before run the program :

- user='user_name',  # Replace with your MySQL username password='user_password'  # Replace with your MySQL password
+ user='user_name',  # Replace with your MySQL username,, password='user_password'  # Replace with your MySQL password

  *****